Go to main content

 Leg 2

-From Passo della Cisa to the crossroads of Lago Santo Parmense
+From Passo della Cisa to the Lago Santo Parmense Crossroads

-For the second stage you start from Passo della Cisa, the gateway of the Via Francigena in Tuscany, heading towards Monte Valoria, which is a site of recent archaeological analysis where traces of Roman passages have been found.
+For the second stage, you set off from Passo della Cisa, the gateway of the Via Francigena in Tuscany, heading towards Monte Valoria, a site of recent archaeological analysis, where traces of Roman passages have been found.
 These mountain passes have been used since time immemorial, crossed by military leaders, merchants and pilgrims.
-Among the most famous, Sigeric, the Archbishop of Canterbury travelling from Rome to England, who marked all the stages of his journey in a travel journal that today corresponds to the official route of the Via Francigena.
-Taking easy walking paths and crossing alpine prairies you reach Passo del Cirone, the Monte Tavola meadows and a croassroad leading to Lago Santo and its refuge, one of the most delightful in Lunigiana.
+One of the most famous is Sigeric, the Archbishop of Canterbury travelling from Rome to England, who recorded all the stages of his journey in a travel journal that today corresponds to the official route of the Via Francigena.
+On easy walking paths and alpine prairies along the Apennine ridge, you will come to Passo del Cirone and, from here the Monte Tavola Meadows and the Crossroads leading to Lago Santo Parmense and its lodge, one of the most delightful in the entire Apennine area.

 16.1 km